how-to-firebase/full-stack-firebase/cloud-firestore/walk-through.md

 We've just uploaded one file in this case, but if we were to upload a second file, the onSnapshot listener would fire again, but this time with two results.

-onSnapshot changes whenever the query results change, and it returns all of the query results every time.
+onSnapshot fires whenever the query results change, and it returns all of the query results every time.

 And there it is!
 We have infinite-scroll pagination as well as a listener that will tack new records onto the top of our list as they arrive!